flaneurette/Comprehensive-Linux-Server-Hardening-Guide/README.md

 **Warning**: It is better to learn proper IPTABLES, instead of using UFW.
 But for now, we use UFW to quickly lock down a server (attackers and bots are very fast these days, and we have little time to be concerned about the whims of iptables.
 Do that later).
 Also, UFW does not add IPv6 rules automatically, another reason to **disable IPv6** on a fresh machine.

-> TIP: By restricting SSH access only to your home or work IP you greatly reduce unauthorized access.
+> By restricting SSH access only to your home or work IP you greatly reduce unauthorized access.
 Redundancy: If you have a dynamic IP, but own a fixed VPN, also set the fixed VPN IP to allow the SSH port to be accesible.
 In this way, you always have access without locking yourself out permanently.

+### Run firewall.sh

+TIP: run `firewall.sh` on your server, instead of adding these **UFW rules below**.
+Be sure sure to edit the script, and whitelist your own IP's and set all ports.

+If you find it scary to run the bash script, then proceed below with UFW instead.

 ### Install and Configure UFW
 ```bash